vamseeachanta/teamresumes/cv/va_resume.md

   - Chevron Jack St.Malo SCR Analysis
   - Lead engineer for Chevron’s Jack / St. Malo’s pre-FEED SCR feasibility assessment study.
   - The scope of work includes evaluation of the strength response of SCRs attached to a semi-submersible or a spar, development of riser compression mitigation options where required as well as evaluation of the SCR fatigue response due to first and second order vessel motions and vortex induced motions (VIM) of the host vessel.
-- BP Thunder Horse Riser/Flowline Installation Verification
+- BP Thunder Horse Riser/Flowline design Verification and installation support
   - Lead engineer responsible for the installation verification of the North Extension flowlines on the Thunder Horse field.
 The scope of the work includes independent third party verification of the flowline installation analysis as well as evaluation of the fatigue damage accumulated in the flowline during different stages of the installation operation.
   - Strength and configuration checks were also conducted for different configurations of the flowline during installation to verify the analysis conducted by the designer.
 Recommended limiting waves and currents are also defined for the installation of the flowlines.
+- BP GoM (Thunderhorse, Atlantis, Horn Mountain) field integrity management analysis and model readiness
 - Engineering criticality assessment (ECA) with fracture mechanics approach is also performed to determine the flaw limits.
 - Assist operators with decisions and assistance of well and platform decommissioning activities:
   - Assist with Riser and riserless abandonment and decomm decisions